 - The carrying value of non-financial assets within the Geomatics and Processing CGUs is nil, however these CGUs are being monitored for triggers of impairment reversal - Determination of cash generating units for purposes of impairment testing.
 Management determined that the Company's non-financial assets, excluding deferred income tax assets, have been allocated to the following CGUs: Geomatics, Processing, Seismic Data, Geological Software and Log Data and Geophysical Software.
-These CGUs constitute the smallest identifiable group of assets that generate cash inflows that are independent of cash flows from other assets or groups of assets - Determination if the Company intends to and has sufficient resources to complete development and to use or sell assets for which development costs have been capitalized - Determination of the stage of completion with respect to providing products and services over time where revenue is recognized in proportion to the stage of completion - Determination of when significant risks and rewards of ownership have been transferred to the customer for the purpose of recognizing revenue - Determination of whether the Company acts as an agent rather than the principal in seismic brokerage transactions - · Determination of whether non-monetary transactions have commercial substance
+These CGUs constitute the smallest identifiable group of assets that generate cash inflows that are independent of cash flows from other assets or groups of assets - Determination if the Company intends to and has sufficient resources to complete development and to use or sell assets for which development costs have been capitalized - Determination of the stage of completion with respect to providing products and services over time where revenue is recognized in proportion to the stage of completion - Determination of when significant risks and rewards of ownership have been transferred to the customer for the purpose of recognizing revenue - Determination of whether the Company acts as an agent rather than the principal in seismic brokerage transactions - Determination of the Company's ablity to continue on as a going concern

+Determination of whether non-monetary transactions have commercial substance